Travelers Auto Insurance Reviews, Coverage Options, and Ratings for 2020

 - Hybrid/electric vehicle: Policyholders can save on your car insurance rates if you own or lease a hybrid or electric car.

 Discounts for young drivers

 - Good student: Travelers offers a student discount if you meet their academic requirements — maintaining a "B" average or being in the top 20% of your class.

-- Student Away at School:If one of the dependents on your policy is a student who resides at least 100 miles from home and won't be driving your car(s), you may qualify for a 7% discount.
+- Student Away at School:If one of the dependents on your car insurance policy is a student who resides at least 100 miles from home and won't be driving your car(s), you may qualify for a 7% discount.

 - Driver training: Complete a Travelers-approved driver education course and enjoy up to 8% off your premium.